tracsman/vdcWorkshop/DIY/Maximus/Module09.md

 # DIY Workshop Maximus - Module 9

 ## Abstract
-In this final module, we will deploy a Route Server and an NVA (Network Virtual Appliance) in the Hub VNet to enable dynamic exchange of routes between them.
+In this final module, we will deploy a Route Server and an NVA (Network Virtual Appliance) in the Hub VNet to enable them to dynamically exchange routes.
 The Hub NVA will be a Cisco VPN router that will establish a S2S VPN connection with the existing on-prem NVA (also a Cisco VPN router).

 ## Observations
 Once you're done with this step, you would have learnt how to use a Route Server to enable network virtual appliances to exchange routes dynamically with virtual networks in Azure.